Vandebron/tech-blog/public/posts/spin-up-kubernetes-on-macbook.md

 author: Marco Nicotra
 ---

-In Vandebron we have been using distributed operating systems to host our services since the foundation of our Big Data team.
+In Vandebron we have been using container clusters to host our services since the foundation of our Big Data team.
-Recently our OS of choice has declared End-Of-Life development stage, so we decided to make a step forward and get a ticket for the Kubernetes boat.
+Recently our cluster of choice has declared End-Of-Life development stage, so we decided to make a step forward and get a ticket for the Kubernetes boat.

-A change in the OS that is used to run your services and applications can look quite challenging and not everyone is on the same experience level.To make everyone comfortable it is a good choice to give everyone the possibility to play with the new tools and learn what can be done and how: **you need a sandbox.**
+A change in the OS that is used to run your services and applications can look quite challenging and not everyone is on the same experience level.
+To make everyone comfortable it is a good choice to give everyone the possibility to play with the new tools and learn what can be done and how: **you need a sandbox.**

-Most of our developers are provided with a Macbook and at the moment of writing there some options you can go for when deciding how to setup your playground:
+Our developers are provided with a Macbook and at the moment of writing there some options you can go for when deciding how to setup your playground:

 - **Docker CE Kubernetes**: This is the easiest solution since there is a handy button to run your containers into a kubernetes environment.

 - **Vagrant and Virtualbox**: This solution is the one that can give you more control and you can easily create a cluster the size you want, but you need to be handy with VMs, Vagrant and the other tools.
-It's the oldschool way to do it but, while it's a chunk your platform engineers can bite, it can be a steep and frustrating process for people that are not used to handle VMs.
+It's the old school way to do it but, while it's a chunk your platform engineers can bite, it can be a steep and frustrating process for people that are not used to handle VMs.

-- **Multipass + some bash magic glue**: Since Canonical created this tool for MacOS, creating a ubuntu VM became a breeze and you can have a single, easily manageable VM and it networking up and running in less than a minute, without having to handle disks, distros and stuff.
+- **Multipass + some bash magic glue**: Since Canonical created this tool for MacOS, creating an Ubuntu VM became a breeze and you can have a single, easily manageable VM with its networking up and running in less than a minute, without having to handle disks, distros and stuff.
 On top of it the command line interface is straight forward and it has just the basic commands we will need, so wrapping the entire process into a bash script is a piece of cake.

-I have found this super cool indepth [article](https://jyeee.medium.com/kubernetes-on-your-macos-laptop-with-multipass-k3s-and-rancher-2-4-6e9cbf013f58) from Jason Yee (kudos to you bruh) that guided me through the installation of my first single node kubernetes cluster.
+I have found this super cool in depth [article](https://jyeee.medium.com/kubernetes-on-your-macos-laptop-with-multipass-k3s-and-rancher-2-4-6e9cbf013f58) from Jason Yee (kudos to you bruh) that guided me through the installation of my first single node kubernetes cluster.

 The process is not that long but it involves a lot of copy/pasting and, once learned the basics, i didn't want to go under the same process more times, plus it could be interesting for me as a Platform Engineer, but it may be boring and pointless for developers who just want to have a sandbox replica of what they are working on in the remote environment.
-My automator (aka do-it-once-never-do-it-again) spirt kicked in and i decided to wrap every step in a small command line tool with only 3 options:
+My automator (aka do-it-once-never-do-it-again) spirit kicked in and i decided to wrap every step in a small command line tool with only 3 options:
 - **install**
 - **cleanup**
 - **help**